Eight Ways to Improve the Slam Dunk Contest

 This one also involves the Three Point Contest.
 Let the winners of the two competitions become All-Stars (if they aren’t already) and have them pick the teams (like the NHL’s Fantasy All-Star draft).
 Not only will this increase the interest in the event for the top players, but the potential lobbying of the winners could be epic.

-Hyper-competitive players like Kobe might even enter the Dunk Contest for the first time in years just for the opportunity.
+Hyper-competitive players like Lebron might even enter the Dunk Contest for the first time just for the opportunity.
 For non-stars the power to set the rosters could lead to a nice chunk of change, as players bribe them to get put together.
 This could also mix up the All-Star game from the tradition East-West breakdown.